The Entrepreneurship Development Trust

 EDT has been a supporter of Promaths since 2014, when it partnered with Investec and Kutlwanong Centre for Maths, Science and Technology to support Promaths.
 Promaths offers extra tuition for Grade 10, 11 and 12 learners, helping them to improve their performance in maths and science.

-The ED Trust partnered with Investec CSI to provide bursaries to academically and financially deserving black learners.The bursaries enable them to attend well-established and high-performing schools.
+The ED Trust has partnered with Investec CSI to provide bursaries to academically and financially deserving black learners.The bursaries enable them to attend well-established and high-performing schools and universities.

-EDT sponsors black beneficiaries to take part in such trips, exposing them to the latest technologies, innovation and best business practices.
+EDT previously sponsored black female beneficiaries to take part on such trips, exposing them to the latest technologies, innovation and best business practices.

 Youth Employment Services (“YES”)